PrefectHQ/prefect-aws/docs/ecs_guide.md

 ## Step 1: Set up an ECS work pool

 Before setting up the worker, create a [work pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) of type ECS for the worker to pull work from.
-If doing so the from CLI be sure to [auth into prefect cloud](https://docs.prefect.io/latest/cloud/cloud-quickstart/#log-into-prefect-cloud-from-a-terminal).
+If doing so from the CLI, be sure to [authenticate with Prefect Cloud](https://docs.prefect.io/latest/cloud/cloud-quickstart/#log-into-prefect-cloud-from-a-terminal).

 Create a work pool from the CLI: